Take a tour

 Data quality management is an essential element of data governance.
 However, to undertake it effectively, you need a dedicated tool.
-In this article, we explain what data quality management is and how to implement you data quality improvement strategy.
+In this article, we explain what data quality management is and how to implement your data quality improvement strategy.

 Data Quality Vs. Data Cleansing